laravel/docs/cashier-paddle.md

 <a name="cancelled-subscription-status"></a>
 #### Cancelled Subscription Status

-To determine if the user was once an active subscriber, but has cancelled their subscription, you may use the `cancelled` method:
+To determine if the user was once an active subscriber but has cancelled their subscription, you may use the `cancelled` method:

     if ($user->subscription('default')->cancelled()) {
         //